logins/logins.github.io/graphics/_posts/2020-07-31-DX12ResourceHandling.md

 >Note: UpdateSubresource gives the possibility to update multiple resources, allocated within a single buffer, at the same time.
 If multiple subresources need updating, subresourceData will become an array with information per each element to update.

 When a command list using that resource executes, it expects the resource to be unmapped and all the changes to be already applied, but no checks are done about it, and this is again up to the user.

-## Descriptor Allocation on GPU

-Descriptors need their own specific heaps to be allocated.
-They are created from a graphics device with [ID3D12Device::CreateDescriptorHeap](https://docs.microsoft.com/en-us/windows/win32/api/d3d12/nf-d3d12-id3d12device-createdescriptorheap) that needs a [D3D12_DESCRIPTOR_HEAP_DESC](https://docs.microsoft.com/en-us/windows/desktop/api/d3d12/ns-d3d12-d3d12_descriptor_heap_desc) object as input
-By default, descriptor heaps can be created with 256 descriptors, but this number is arbitrary.
-If a descriptor heap finishes his capacity, we will need to create a new second descriptor heap.

->Note: Only a single [CBV_SRV_UAV](https://docs.microsoft.com/en-us/windows/desktop/api/d3d12/ne-d3d12-d3d12_descriptor_heap_type) descriptor heap and a single [SAMPLER](https://docs.microsoft.com/en-us/windows/desktop/api/d3d12/ne-d3d12-d3d12_descriptor_heap_type) descriptor heap can be bound to the command list at the same time.

-The usage of descriptor heaps was described in the previous article regarding the root signature.

 ## Fence Objects For Resource Activity Tracking